-The Museum of Liverpool is the largest newly-built national museum in the UK for over a hundred years.
+The Museum of Liverpool is the largest newly-built national museum in the UK for more than 100 years.
 Beneath its stone cladding is a complex steel frame which allows large column-free spaces.
 This is perfect for creating flexible displays within the galleries.

 Some construction facts: